Organizr/docker-organizr/README.md

 | arm64 | arm64 |
 | armhf | arm |

+## Migration

+This should be a drop-in replacement coming from `organizrtools/organizr-v2`.
+It has worked in all our tests.

+Key-changes:

+* The nginx config file for the healthcheck is moved to it's own file, under `/config/nginx/site-confs/healthcheck`.

+* Moving the install directory from `/config/www/Dashboard` to `/config/www/organizr`, Nginx should also be updated with this change.

+* One tag.
+While we could have set PHP to use the unix socket as default, we opted to using a environment varible.
+We also moved the branch selector to be a environment variable.

 ## Setting up the application

 Setup accounts, service tabs, etc. via the webUI.
 More info can be found on the official [Organizr GitHub repository](https://github.com/causefx/Organizr/).